-- (a) the facility does not occupy a bottleneck position in the supply chain for the service - (b) the service provider is constrained from exercising market power in the dependent market(s), perhaps by competitive conditions in the dependent market(s) and/or the market power of other participants in the market(s), or - (c) the incentives faced by the service provider are such that its optimal strategy is to maximise competition in the dependent market(s).
+- (b) the service provider is constrained from exercising market power in the dependent market(s), perhaps by competitive conditions in the dependent market(s) and/or the market power of other participants in the market(s), or - (c) the incentives faced by the service provider are such that its optimal strategy is to maximise competition in the dependent market(s).
 It may be profit maximising, for example, for a service provider to promote increased competition in the dependent market(s) and maximise demand for the services provided by its facility.